tamannaBithy/candle-shop/README.md

-## Here the site is with CRUD operation! ##
+## A Fullstack Website! ##
-in this site i've used mongodb database. this is the unique part of this site.
+A fullstack website along with mongodb database & CRUD operation!

 have a look here - https://react-candle-shop.web.app